Totally-A-Boar/XPClock/README.md

 _"Time is what we want most but what we use worst." - William Penn_
 ##

 XPClock is a lightweight, lightly-customizable clock application for Windows XP SP2 (And all versions after).
-It is built purely in C and Win32 API.
+It is built mainly in C and Win32 API.
 It uses GDI for text rendering and the C standard library for the backend.

 ## Contributing